 Bob Blunt, Chairman of the 5th IPS Seminar,

-Traditionally, seminars held in the U.S. have occurred in even years and those held elsewhere have occurred in odd years.
+The seminars held in the U.S. have occurred in even years and those held elsewhere have often occurred in odd years.
 The U.S. seminars have almost exclusively occurred in Colorado, with only one exception—the 24th in Monterey, California.

 Every IPS Seminar has been accompanied by a book of proceedings, which contain a wealth of information of interest to the energetic materials community.